 4. RunFido Heavy Duty Dog Harness

-- Fast to put on
+- Fast and easy to fit

 - Multiple handles for control